deis/deis/docs/understanding_deis/architecture.rst

 For small deployments you can run the entire platform -- Control Plane, Data Plane and Router Mesh -- on just 3 servers.

-For larger deployments, you'll want to isolate the Control Plane and Router Mesh, then scale your data plane out to as many servers as you need.
+For larger deployments, you'll want to isolate the Control Plane and Router Mesh, then scale your Data Plane out to as many servers as you need.

+See :ref:`isolating-planes` for further details.

 The Deis Control Plane, Data Plane, and Router Mesh components all depend on an etcd cluster for service discovery and configuration.
 For larger deployments,